aminya/package-switch/README.md

 * Store local bundles in `.package-switch.json` files
 * Auto-execute local bundle if only one project is active
 * Save and restore package states to save start-up time
+* package-switch is very fast and loads in 10ms.

 ## Usage
 ### Create a Bundle